ga4gh/vrs/docs/source/appendices/truncated_digest_collision_analysis.rst

 because there are :math:`s` ways to choose the first digest from among :math:`s` possible values without a collision.

-For a corpus of size :math:`m=2`, the probabability that the digests of all :math:`m=2` messages are unique is:
+For a corpus of size :math:`m=2`, the probability that the digests of all :math:`m=2` messages are unique is:

 .. math:: P' = 1 \times (\frac{s-1}{s})